 It’s hard to believe that just 40 years ago, most businesses were not in the practice of accepting cards from women and minorities.
 This is because it was not legal for women and minorities to apply for a credit card without a cosigner.
 It wasn’t until the Senate passed the Equal Credit Opportunity Act (ECOA) in 1974 that women gained the right to apply for a credit card without facing discrimination.

 As she famously noted earlier in her campaign, presidential candidate Hillary Clinton faced discrimination even after the ECOA was passed in the late 1970s when a bank denied her credit card application and told her to ask her husband for a credit card instead.
-Many business, resistant to change, were not in the habit of accepting cards from women, and required a man’s signature on a credit card in order to allow a transaction to occur.
+Many businesses, resistant to change, was not in the habit of accepting cards from women and required a man’s signature on a credit card in order to allow a transaction to occur.

-Women in the financial services industry receive support from Hollywood
+Women in the Financial Services Industry Received Support from Hollywood

 Establishing Credit Today